railwayapp/docs/src/docs/reference/deployments.md

 By default, Railway maintains only one deploy per service.

+In practice, this means that if you trigger a new deploy either [manually](/guides/deployment-actions#redeploy) or [automatically](/guides/github-autodeploys), the old version will be stopped and removed with a slight overlap for zero downtime.

+Once the new deployment is online, the old deployment is sent a SIGTERM signal and given 3 seconds to gracefully shutdown before being forcefully stopped with a SIGKILL.
+We do not send any other signals under any circumstances.

+The time given to gracefully shutdown can be controlled by setting a [`RAILWAY_DEPLOYMENT_OVERLAP_SECONDS`](/reference/variables#user-provided-configuration-variables) [service variable](/overview/the-basics#service-variables).

 ## Support

 For information on how to manage your deployments, explore [the guides in this section](/guides/deployments).